hanseltime/yarn-cfn-resource-template/DEVELOPMENT.md

 that AWS expects this to be run with.
 However, if you want to change that, you can:

 1. change the .rpdk-config settings for docker
-2. change the buildCommand to use `yarn sam-build` instead of `yarn sam-build-docker`
+2. change the buildCommand to no longer set the `-e IN_DOCKER=true` environment variable and remove `make create-yarn-wrap` to speed up the build
-3. change the `build-for-debug` command to also  remove the appropriate parameters in the case of debugging
+3. add a `sam-build:debug` command that replaces `sam-build-docker:debug` and remove the appropriate parameters in the case of debugging

 # IDE support